 - Any Business relationship and/or affiliation with parties to a transaction must be disclosed.

 - Voting members of AGA are Accredited Senior Gemologists.
-Graphic display in any form, of AGA logos, the AGA Certified Gemological Laboratory certification and/or the Accredited Senior Gemologist designation is prohibited by any entity other than the voting member in good standing.
+Graphic display in any form of AGA logos, the AGA Certified Gemological Laboratory certification, and/or the Accredited Senior Gemologist designation is prohibited by any entity other than the voting member in good standing.

-- It is unethical to misrepresent professional qualifications or affiliations, or to present them in a form which clearly implies a reasonable but erroneous interpretation.
+- It is unethical to misrepresent professional qualifications or affiliations, or to present them in a form which implies a reasonable but erroneous interpretation.
 Statements that include professional affiliations or memberships must include valid timeframes.

 - It is unethical to make knowingly false and defamatory statements or to discriminate against any fellow gem and/or jewelry professional on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status.